 Organize interfaces by applying locations or labels.
 Locations are a user-defined hierarchy of networks and physical locations.
 Labels are attributes that are added to the interface based on a set of conditions, and you can set actions to ignore, purge, mark unmanageable, or send notifications on the interfaces that match the conditions of the label.

 You can group discovered interfaces by mapping subnets to geographic or physical locations.
-After you map the network address and network address translation (NAT) address (CIDR, IP, or IP range) to your own hierarchy of locations, you can see information about how many devices are at a location on the Interfaces pages.
+After you map the network address and network address translation (NAT) address (CIDR, IP, or IP range) to your own hierarchy of locations, you can see information about how many devices are at a location on the Interfaces page.
 You can also assign access to network interface information to Tanium user groups.

 Import locations by creating a comma-separated values (CSV) file.
 This file must be UTF-8 encoded.